Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Qualitative Analysis

 Although singleton definitions often proved to be more effective than no definitions, we found they can often fall short (see also Table \ref{tab:example_definitions_errors} in the Appendix).
 In some cases, definitions share overlapping concepts without adequately distinguishing the unique roles of each mention.
 Definitions may fail to capture the shared relationship between two mentions, especially when they focus on different aspects of the same underlying concept.
 This can lead the model to accentuate differences rather than recognize the commonality between the mentions.
 For instance (see also Table \ref{tab:example_relational_definitions}, row 1), the relational definitions more explicitly detail the relationship between \emph{word embedding matrix} and \emph{distributed representations of words}.
 Similarly, in the case of \emph{simulated-annealing-based approach} and \emph{meta-heuristic approaches} (Table \ref{tab:example_relational_definitions}, row 2), the relational definitions highlight Simulated Annealing as an approach in the broader umbrella of meta-heuristic approaches.
 In addition, relational definitions help clarify when there is no connection between two mentions in cases where singleton definitions do not provide sufficient discriminative information, e.g., in the case of \emph{neural network classifier} and \emph{network classification} (Table \ref{tab:example_relational_definitions}, row 3).

-\paragraph{Relational definitions: Error cases} Relational definitions can sometimes emphasize similarities or overlaps that are not relevant to the actual relationship between the mentions.
-Relational definitions are created for pairs that have been classified as connected, and while they are adept at highlighting differences, as seen in previous examples, they may still overemphasize similarities.
+\paragraph{Relational definitions: Error cases} Relational definitions may sometimes emphasize similarities or overlaps irrelevant to the actual relation between mentions.
 For example, the relational definitions for \emph{Transformer model} and \emph{Equivariant Transformers (ETs)} (see Table \ref{tab:example_definitions_errors} in the Appendix) incorrectly identifies a hierarchical relationship, while the mentions refer to different architecture families.